mktdm/Madeline-Kittler/content/authors/admin/_index.md

 highlight_name: false
 ---

 _Hi!
-First things first, it's pronounced "Oh-Tee-Mon."
-Please, just call me Jacob._
+My Name is Madeline Kittler and I am a PhD Student at the University of Missouri._

-I am a political science PhD candidate at the [Harry S Truman School of Government & Public Affairs](https://truman.missouri.edu) at the University of Missouri.
-Before moving to Missouri, I recieved my BA in Political Science from the [University of Louisiana at Lafayette](https://politicalscience.louisiana.edu) _(Geaux Cajuns!)_.
-Professionally, my research interests include American state politics, American political institutions, interest groups, and legislative expertise.
-My dissertation research focuses on the procedural expertise state legislatures, committees, and legislators accrue through time and how (or if) they replace this expertise in the face of shorter time horizons.
+I am a political science PhD student at the [Harry S Truman School of Government & Public Affairs](https://truman.missouri.edu) at the University of Missouri.
+Before moving to Missouri, I recieved my BA in Political Science from the [University of Central Arkansas]((https://uca.edu/)) _(Go Bears!)_.
+Professionally, my research interests include American state politics, American political institutions, Public Policy, and Agenda Setting.

-You can download a copy of my Curriculum Vitae {{< staticref "Authement_CV.pdf" "newtab" >}}here{{< /staticref >}}.
+You can download a copy of my Curriculum Vitae {{< staticref "Madeline_Kittler_CV.pdf" "newtab" >}}here{{< /staticref >}}.

-As a bit of non-academic background, I was born and raised in the small town of Chauvin, located on the bayous of South Louisiana.
-I have several years of experience working in both state and local politics in Louisiana (through the Louisiana State Legislature and Lafayette Consolidated Government, respectively).
-If I am not researching state legislatures, you can usually find me waxing nostalgic about Louisiana cuisine, rooting for the STL Cardinals, or playing a video game... or probably a combination of all three.
+As a bit of non-academic background, I was born and raised in Arkansas.
+I have several years of experience working in both state and local politics in Arkansas (Arkansas Office of Child Support Enforcement, Arkansas Building Authority, and ACLU Arkansas).
+If I am not researching state legislatures, you can usually find me playing Legends of Zelda, playing with my dogs, and crafting.